chigh/hategroup-dnsbl/README.md

 ## Contents

+* *04-pihole-wildcard.conf*
+	* Wildcard domain list for Pi-hole.
+When using the GUI, *03-pihole-wildcard.conf* is created and used.
+Used as a separate file, *dnsmasq* will read in the contents for both without having to worry about overwriting anything added within the GUI.
+Less work.
+	* Copy this file into */etc/dnsmasq.d* onto your Pi-hole appliance and restart Pi-hole:
+		* `pihole restartdns`
 * *block_hate.sh*
 	* Script to generate the list objects
 * *blocklist.txt*
 	* A text file list of only the domains.
 This can be imported into [Pi-hole](https://pi-hole.net)
-	* This can be added to Pi-hole configuration on a local web server or add the following URL to [Pi-hole's Block Lists](https://github.com/pi-hole/pi-hole/wiki/Customising-sources-for-ad-lists):
+	* This can be added to Pi-hole configuration on a local web server or add the following URL to Pi-hole's Block Lists ([instructions](https://github.com/pi-hole/pi-hole/wiki/Customising-sources-for-ad-lists)):
 		* https://tch3.net/hg-dnsbl/blocklist.txt
 * *hategrp.rpz.db*
 	* BIND zone database file to be used with the contents of named.conf for BIND's Response Policies